-In order to create original independent rights stemming from equity, the Court had to overcome several obstacles.
-The first was the thirty year old precedent whereby Israel has no rights stemming from equity.
+In order to create original and independent equitable rights, the Court had to overcome several obstacles.
+The first was the thirty-year-old precedent whereby Israel has no equitable rights.
 The Justices, of course, believed that this precedent was inherently wrong.
 Chief Justice Barak explained his deviation from the precedent that had been adhered to in the past, in that previous rulings did not perceive the legislator’s underlying intent.
-Justice Strasberg-Cohen argued that the law should be changed in order to realize "the accepted view in our system of legal harmony between various arrangements relating to the same materia."
+Justice Strasberg-Cohen supported changing the law in order to realize "…legal harmony between various arrangements relating to the same materia."
 Nonetheless, if the precedent was inherently wrong, why did the Court wait nearly three decades to make this ruling?
-Justice Strasberg-Cohen cited various reasons in explaining why the Court dared to revise a ruling at that particular point in time, including: the advanced age of the old ruling and the need to adapt it to the "changing reality of life," the growing number of relevant cases, criticism of the ruling, as well as “developments in law, which has come a long way from formalism to substance."
+Justice Strasberg-Cohen cited various reasons in explaining why the Court dared to revise a ruling at that particular point in time: the advanced age of the old ruling and the need to adapt it to the "changing reality of life," the growing number of relevant cases, criticism of the ruling, as well as “developments in law, which has come a long way from formalism to substance."
 This final reason appears to encapsulate the entire list: the power of the Court and its growing overall tendency towards judicial activism had finally reached, at the dawn of the third millennium, the realm of real-estate law.